Subscribe

 The downloadable reading pack includes:

-• An A3 reading spread for you to print.
+• Two A3 reading spreads at different challenge levels for you to print.

-• Reading comprehension question and answer sheets, differentiated using our magnifying glasses key (on the bottom right).
-One magnifying glass indicates easier and two means harder.
+• Reading comprehension question and answer sheets organised by challenge level using our magnifying glass key (shown in the bottom right).
+One magnifying glass indicates a lower-challenge task, while two indicate a higher-challenge task.

 Year 6